n-chatzi/max-ext-templates/README.md

 Templates/basic examples, written in c, for creating **MSP** and **MSP** external objects.

+Most of the code and commentary is derived from sources that are cited, with there respective links, in the c files.

 ## Prerequisites

 The Max/MSP SDK is required.
 Theses templates are made with [Max/MSP 7.1 SDK](https://cycling74.com/downloads/sdk/#.VzpdRpPbvdQ)